About

 CLI

-The brand new, rich, interactive CLI is implemented under the cli
+The interactive CLI is implemented under the cli

 project, to provide the best developer experience.
 This is a great addition to the Web UI, especially for all the developers who prefer using the console tools.